“It takes a village to raise a child”

 The Virtual School team are steadfast in providing the best possible intervention and support for all children in care.
 We build upon their successes and keep expectations high so that they continue to achieve, do amazing things, thrive and become confident individuals who are able to live safe, healthy, and fulfilling lives.

-Virtual School Headteacher
+Eva Tabaton, Virtual School Headteacher

 Services

-Our key support
+Our key statutory support includes:

 - Each officer oversees a cohort of Children and Young Persons (CYPs) and will attend one Personal Education Planning meeting each academic year